 - One to three years of law enforcement or firefighting experience.

-- Candidates who possess a State of Michigan Fire Fighter I & II certification and/or a current State of Michigan Medical First Responder license are preferred; however, all non-certificate holding applicants are considered, and training for certifications and licenses will be provided by the department.
+Candidates who possess a State of Michigan Fire Fighter II certification and/or a current State of Michigan Medical First Responder license are preferred; however, all non-certificate holding applicants are considered and training for certifications and licenses will be provided by the Department.
+Certified in Aircraft Rescue and Firefighting.

 - Dental Insurance